Cherry Cheesecake with Cookie Crust

 - Allow cheesecake to cool for 10 minutes.
 Meanwhile, combine 1 cup sour cream, 2 tablespoons sugar and 1 teaspoon vanilla.
 Mix well in small bowl.
 Spread over cooled cheesecake.

-- Loosen cake from rim of pan.
-Let cool completely before removing rim.
-Chill several hours before serving.
+- Loosen the cheesecake from the rim of the springform pan, then cool completely before removing the rim.
+Once cooled, refrigerate the cheesecake for several hours or overnight.

 Nutrition